cambeius/UploadMetadataToOkta/README.md

 # UploadMetadataToOkta
 This browser plugin was designed for Chrome.

-It shows a "Upload Metadata" buttin when adding a cusom SAML app in Okta.
+It shows an "Upload Metadata" button when adding a custom SAML app in Okta.

 <img width="696" alt="Screenshot 2022-06-12 at 13 53 23" src="https://user-images.githubusercontent.com/54690836/173229724-fb07dcbd-d561-4306-b282-2180487f5869.png">